PraharshaDinavahi-05/Food-Redistribution-system/README.md

 Donation Form and Inbox:
 Easy-to-use interface for creating, managing, and tracking donations.
 Development Overview
-FoodBridge is built as a Google App Engine Standard Java application, ensuring reliability, scalability, and integration with Google Cloud services.
+FoodOn is built as a Google App Engine Standard Java application, ensuring reliability, scalability, and integration with Google Cloud services.

 Setup Guide
 Prerequisites